yunke-wang/yunke-wang.github.io/_pages/about.md

 <!-- - *2022.09 - 2023.09*, Visiting Research Student, The University of Sydney (USYD), Sydney, Australia. -->

 # 💬 Talks
+- *2024.11*, "Policy Learning in Diffusion Models", at the University of Queensland, Brisbane City Campus, [International Workshop on Weakly Supervised Learning 2024](https://wsl-workshop.github.io/wsl24.html).
 - *2023.06*, "Imitation Learning from Imperfect Demonstrations", at "DiDi" Forum for Doctoral Students.
 - *2023.02*, "Dynamic Neural Network in Vision Transformer" at the University of Sydney, Deep Learning Class.
 - *2021.10*, "Deep Reinforcement Learning in Autonomous Driving" at In-Driving Co Ltd.
 - *2021.09*, "Imitation Learning from Imperfect Demonstrations" at Doctoral Innovation Forum on Artificial Intelligence in Central and Western China.

 # 💻 Academic Service
+- Workshop Organizer / Program Chair: [The Workshop on Sustainable AI for the Future Web (WSAI)](https://www25-sustainableai.github.io) on The Web Conference 2025.
 - Conference Reviewer: NeurIPS, ICML, ICLR, KDD, CVPR, ICCV, ECCV, AAAI, IJCAI, ICPR.
 - Journal Reviewer: TPAMI, TKDE, TMM, TCSVT, Neural Networks, Neurocomputing.